QuantumPhysique/trale/README.md

 feature, please <a href="https://github.com/QuantumPhysique/trale/-/issues">open a new issue</a>.

 ## License
-The source code is licensed under the [Apache License 2.0](http://choosealicense.com/licenses/apache-2.0/).
+The source code is licensed under the [GNU AGPLv3](http://choosealicense.com/licenses/agpl-3.0/).